fordsfords/raw_send/README.md

 MAC address and IP address of the source.
 This is painful to do by hand, but the "-e -i -c" flags make it easy.
-It overwrites the Ethernet header's source MAC address with the MAC address of the desired interface, ditto with the source IP address, and recalculates the IP checksum.
+It overwrites the Ethernet header's source MAC address with the MAC address of the desired interface.
+Ditto with the source IP address.
+And recalculates the IP checksum.

 ## Update UDP Data